riverbed/Riverbed-Community-Toolkit/APM/111-opentelemetry-autoinstrumentation-spring-demo-app/README.md

 ### Step 3 - Start the containers

 Open a shell and go to the Cookbook folder.
-Configure the APM OpenTelemetry Collector using the environment variables, ATERNITY_SAAS_SERVER_HOST and ATERNITY_CUSTOMER_ID, and start all the containers with docker-compose.
+Configure the APM OpenTelemetry Collector using the environment variables, RIVERBED_APM_SAAS_SERVER_HOST and RIVERBED_APM_CUSTOMER_ID, and start all the containers with docker-compose.

 For example using Bash: